fooxg/universal-tiles-java/README.md

 # universal-tiles-java
 Simple program to render 2D data with java.
+Mainly can be used to visualize maps or images.